ariebovenberg/snug/docs/tutorial.rst

 Executing queries
 -----------------

-Queries can be executed by different executors.
+Queries can be executed in different ways.
-Executors are callables which take a query and return its outcome.
-We've already seen a basic executor: :func:`~snug.core.execute`.
+We have already seen :func:`~snug.core.execute` and :func:`~snug.core.execute_async`.
+Both these functions take arguments which affect:

+* which HTTP client is used
+* which authentication credentials are used

-Lets add another query, and see the different ways it can be executed.
+To illustrate, let's add another query and see the different ways it can be executed.

 .. literalinclude:: ../tutorial/executors.py
    :lines: 2,4,12-